Qatar is open to international tourism

 There are no direct flights from Australia or New Zealand to Qatar.
 You’ll need a layover in one of the major hubs in Asia.
 Currently, only Qatar Airways and Virgin Australia have direct flights from Australia to Qatar.
 Non-stop routes connect Brisbane, Sydney, Melbourne, Perth and Adelaide with the only international airport in Qatar - Hammad International AirportDOH

 in Doha.
 There are no direct flights from New Zealand to Qatar though - you’ll need a layover in one of the major hubs in Asia. - Airlines have different pricing strategies for different routes.
-A flight to Qatar could be significantly cheaper from Sydney than from Melbourne, depending on airline partnerships, demand, and even time of year.
-Compare fares from different international airports in Australia: Sydney
+Depending on airline partnerships, demand, and even the time of year, a flight to Qatar could be significantly cheaper from Sydney than from Melbourne.

 , BrisbaneBNE